j19sch/building-an-api-testing-framework/README.md

 ### Python and VirtualEnv
 - Install Python
     - Python 2.7 is fine.
 If you need to install Python, take Python 3 (it's the future).
-    - Instructions: https://ehmatthes.github.io/pcc/chapter_01/README.html (no need to install Geany)
+    - Instructions: https://ehmatthes.github.io/pcc/chapter_01/README.html (no need to install Geany or Sublime Text)
-- Install virtualenv (`pip install --user virtualenv`)
+- Install virtualenv (`pip install --user virtualenv`).
+Virrtualenv allows you to create an isolated Python environment, with full control over which Python version to use and which Python packages to install.

 ### Setup a virtual environment
+We will be using this virtual environment both for running the test app, and for running the code your write during the exercises.

 - Create a virtual python environment (`python -m virtualenv venv`)
 	- Note that this will create the virtual environment in the current directory, so pick a convenient location.
 	- If you have both Python 2.7 and Python 3 installed, and you want to use Python 3: